 \subsubsection{Coordination-Dependent Dynamics}

-The specialty-gating and drug interaction dynamics place this environment in the class of \textit{transition-coupled Dec-POMDPs}, where communication is theoretically required to resolve NEXP-complete dependencies to achieve optimal coordination~\citep{gabel2008adaptive}.
+The specialty-gating and drug interaction dynamics place this environment in the class of \textit{transition-coupled Dec-POMDPs}, where communication is required to resolve NEXP-complete dependencies to achieve optimal coordination~\citep{gabel2008adaptive}.
 We illustrate the performance gap between optimal policies with and without communication in the following proposition, proved in Appendix \ref{app:hospital}:

-\begin{proposition}[Communication Necessity] Let $\pi^*$ denote the optimal joint policy for the hospital Dec-POMDP and $\pi^{\text{no-comm}}$ the optimal policy without communication.
-Then, \(V^{\boldsymbol{\pi}^*} - V^{\boldsymbol{\pi}^{\text{no-comm}}} = \Omega\big(\sum_{c=1}^{C} \E[h_c]\\ \cdot P(\xi \neq \sigma)\big)\), where $\xi$ is the patient's condition type and $\sigma$ is the treating agent's specialty. \end{proposition} The bound follows from the ``blind'' treatment risk penalty: without communication, agents treating mismatched patients ($\sigma_i \neq \xi_j$) cannot learn hidden risks $h_{j,\xi_j}$, incurring penalties linear in risk magnitude.
-This establishes that the performance gap is \emph{inherent} to the information structure, not an artifact of learning algorithms.

-More broadly, the hospital environment exhibits \emph{partially ordered dependencies}~\citep{gabel2008adaptive}: agent $i$'s optimal action depends on the private information of agent $i'$ when their patients share drug interactions.
-This creates a Dec-POMDP with transition-coupled agent (a class known to be NEXP-complete in general~\citep{bernstein2002complexity}).
-The specialty-gating mechanism ensures that dependencies cannot be resolved through independent learning, placing the environment in the ``hard'' regime where communication provides super-linear benefits.
+\begin{proposition}[Communication Necessity] Let $\boldsymbol{\pi}^*$ be the optimal joint policy for the Dec-POMDP and $\boldsymbol{\pi}^{\text{no-comm}}$ the optimal policy without communication.
+Then, \(V^{\boldsymbol{\pi}^*} - V^{\boldsymbol{\pi}^{\text{no-comm}}} = \Omega\big(\sum_{c=1}^{C} \E[h_c]\\ \cdot P(\xi \neq \sigma)\big)\), where $\xi$ is the patient's condition type and $\sigma$ is the treating agent's specialty. \end{proposition} The bound in this proposition follows from the ``blind'' treatment risk penalty: without communication, agents treating mismatched patients ($\sigma_i \neq \xi_j$) cannot learn the hidden risks $h_{j,\xi_j}$, incurring penalties that are linear in risk magnitude.
+This proof establishes that the performance gap is \emph{inherent} to the information structure, not an artifact of learning algorithms.
+More broadly, the hospital environment exhibits \emph{partially ordered dependencies}~\citep{gabel2008adaptive}: agent $i$'s optimal action depends on the private information of agent $i'$ when their patients share drug interactions, creating a transition-coupled Dec-POMDP (NEXP-complete~\citep{bernstein2002complexity}) where independent learning cannot resolve the dependencies.

-\section{Results}
+\subsubsection{Results}